sav132/face-recognition-system/README.md

       pip install -r requirements.txt
       sudo apt-get install python python-dev festival festival-dev

-To run the file type the following in terminal -
+To run the file ,type the following in terminal -

       python facenet.py

+#  1.Create an  'image' folder .
-#  Make sure you place the face you want to recognise in image folder , just one picture will be enough(Power of inception!!!)
+#  2.Make sure you place the face you want to recognise in image folder , just one picture will be enough(Power of inception!!!).